NRCHKB/NRCHKB.github.io/content/wiki/introduction/output-messages.md

 The `msg.hap.session` object can therefore be used to determine who or which device is initiating changes to your setup.

-{{< alert icon="💡" text="Additionally, it is recommended to use a rule checking whether `msg.hap.session` exists to determine whether a message originated in Home.app or was a pass-through message from your HomeKit node.
-This is useful to prevent loops when \"allow message pass through\" is <strong>enabled</strong> on your bridge or accessory." >}}
+{{< alert icon="💡" >}}Additionally, it is recommended to use a rule checking whether "msg.hap.session" exists to determine whether a message originated in Home.app or was a pass-through message from your HomeKit node.
+This is useful to prevent loops when "allow message pass through" is <strong>enabled</strong> on your bridge or accessory.{{< /alert >}}
+\
 To do this, nothing could be simpler, add to the output of your Homekit node a `function node` in which you insert this:

 ```js